commenthol/date-holidays/README.md

 If you contribute code to this project, you are implicitly allowing your code to be distributed under the ISC license.
-You are also implicitly verifying that all code is your original work or correctly attributed with the source of its origin and license.
+You are also implicitly verifying that all code is your original work or correctly attributed to the source of its origin and license.

 ## License

 Copyright (c) 2016- commenthol ([ISC License](http://opensource.org/licenses/ISC))

-The data contained in `holidays.json` and `./data/countries/*.yaml` is available under [CC BY-SA 3.0](http://creativecommons.org/licenses/by-sa/3.0/) as the majority of data obtained relies on wikipedia articles.
+The data contained in `holidays.json` and `./data/countries/*.yaml` is available under [CC BY-SA 3.0](http://creativecommons.org/licenses/by-sa/3.0/) as the majority of data obtained relies on Wikipedia articles.
 The required attribution can be found inside the files `./data/countries/*.yaml`.

 See [LICENSE][] for more information.